brandonpittman/gridsome-plugin-fathom/README.md

   use: 'gridsome-plugin-fathom',
     options: {
       siteId: 'your-site-id',
-      // usefal if you're running a self-hosted fathom instance
+      // useful if you're running a self-hosted fathom instance
       trackerUrl: 'your-custom-url',
       // declare this to ensure your tracking only occurs on a single host
       host: 'something.com',